 In addition to implementing major drainage projects, KCD conducted farmer surveys to quantify drainage needs across King County.
 A total of 135 farmers responded to the surveys, reporting an estimated 3,239 acres impacted by poor drainage.
 Survey data is being used as the basis for program planning.

 Our goal is to assist farmers with expanding agricultural production.
 King County has an estimated 1,837 farms on 46,717 acres of land, with annual sales of $121 million.
-Over the past few decades, however, much of the county’s best farmland has become impacted by poor field drainage, and the threat has been compounded by rapid urbanization, which promotes increased stormwater runoff.
+Over the past few decades, however, much of the county’s best farmland has become impacted by poor field drainage, and the threat has been compounded by rapid urbanization, which increases stormwater runoff.

 Improved field drainage will increase productivity by extending the growing season, enabling the planting of higher value crops, and expanding grazing for livestock.
 Improved drainage will also provide an opportunity for increased agricultural employment, enhance local food production, and contribute to the continued growth, vitality and resilience of local agriculture.